ridhipatil/RL_complex_detection/README.md

 1. Specify the network input file: Set options dir_nm (directory containing the network) and netf_nm (file name of the network)
 2. Specify the paths for train and test communitites, in the options comf_nm and comf_test_nm (relative to the directory specified in the option- dir_nm)

-An example bash script to run the RL pipeline after the above steps is shown below: This is for hu.MAP complexes
+An example bash script to run the RL pipeline after the above steps is shown below: This is for complexes learned on the human PPI network, hu.MAP 1.0:
 ```
 #!/bin/bash